Skip to main content

 Interface overview

-This page has three main sections:
+This page has three main areas:

 Data Layer interface showing entity list and properties